Trump Announces Pardons and Commutations in Last Hours of Presidency

 The president also commuted the prison sentence of William Walters, a professional gambler who was convicted in 2017 for insider trading and sentenced to five years in prison.

-Trump’s list also included many non-violent drug offenders sentenced to prison.
+Trump’s list also included many nonviolent drug offenders sentenced to prison.

 The long-awaited final list of pardons and commutations in Trump’s presidency was released early Wednesday morning just hours before he planned to leave the White House to his post-presidency home in Florida.

-The president did not pardon Julian Assange or Edward Snowden, two whistleblowers that illegally shared America’s intelligence and national security secrets.
-The two individuals enjoyed bi-partisan support for a pardon as their supporters had hoped that the president would ignore the intelligence community elites and prominent members of Congress in Washington who were deeply opposed to a pardon.
+The president did not pardon Julian Assange or Edward Snowden, two whistleblowers who illegally shared America’s intelligence and national security secrets.
+The two individuals enjoyed bipartisan support for a pardon as their supporters had hoped that the president would ignore the intelligence community elites and prominent members of Congress in Washington who were deeply opposed to a pardon.

 Trump also did not issue preemptive pardons for himself, members of his family, or even some of his staff for future crimes if they face persecution as a result of their connection to the Trump administration.
-He also did not issue a pre-emptive pardon for his personal lawyer and ally former Mayor Rudy Giuliani.
+He also did not issue a preemptive pardon for his personal lawyer and ally former Mayor Rudy Giuliani.

 Read the full list below: